Product Description and Author Information

-- How do I learn to be a boss, not just a #boss?
+- How do I learn how to be a boss not just a #boss?

-- And, most important: How do I do all this and stay true to who I really am?
+- And, most importantly: How do I do all this and stay true to who I really am?

 “Jennifer Romolini has written a career guide for actual humans.
 Humans who make mistakes, have feelings, and are learning every day.
 Her advice is practical and no-nonsense while still being wonderfully empathetic, warm and funny.
 I would tell you this book is perfect for a woman just starting her career, but the honest truth is that even though I’ve been a manager for several years, I learned so much from Jenn about how to lead: with high expectations and compassion.” —Jessica Grose, editor in chief of Lenny and author of Soulmates and Sad Desk Salad